Muddz/QuickShot/readme.md

-## Example of simplest usage:
+## Example of simplest usage with defaults:

 Filename will be set to a timestamp.
-Path will default to `/Pictures` in the public storage.
+Path will be set to `/Pictures` in the public storage.
-Image format will default to `.JPG`
+Image format will set to `.JPG`

 ```java
    QuickShot.of(view).setResultListener(this).save();